Five Bennett's Wallabies escaped from a private zoo at Roaches

 Kate Cooper

-Single wallaby seen again near Lud Church on 29th March 2009 by Andy Burton of Sheffield.
+Single wallaby near Lud Church on 29th March 2009 by Andy Burton of Sheffield.

 Below are two of the photos Andy sent in.